Tyson Miller: Seattle Mariners

 On November 10, 2023, Miller signed a minor league contract with the Seattle Mariners.
 After four appearances for the Triple–A Tacoma Rainiers, he was selected to the major league roster on April 8, 2024.
 In 9 games for Seattle, Miller logged a 3.09 ERA with 12 strikeouts across 11 2/3 innings pitched.
 On May 10, Miller was designated for assignment by Seattle.

 Chicago Cubs (second stint)

 On May 13, 2024, the Mariners traded Miller to the Chicago Cubs in exchange for third baseman Jake Slaughter.
 In 49 appearances out of the bullpen for Chicago, he compiled a 5-1 record and 2.15 ERA with 42 strikeouts and one save across 50 1/3 innings pitched.

 Miller began the 2025 campaign on the injured list due to a hip impingement.
 He was transferred to the 60-day injured list on May 13, 2025.
 On June 5, Miller was activated from the injured list and subsequently designated for assignment.
 He cleared waivers and was sent outright to the Triple-A Iowa Cubs on June 11.
 Miller elected free agency on October 3.

+Chicago White Sox

+On January 15, 2026, Miller signed a minor league contract with the Chicago White Sox.
+He made six appearances for the Triple-A Charlotte Knights, but struggled to a 12.96 ERA with nine strikeouts across 8 1/3 innings pitched.
+Miller was released by the White Sox organization on April 23.

+Piratas de Campeche

+On July 17, 2026, Miller signed with the Piratas de Campeche of the Mexican League.
+In nine relief appearances, he posted a 1–0 record with a 2.00 ERA and nine strikeouts in nine innings pitched.
+On September 3, 2026, Miller was released by Campeche.